Bezi

 Bezi is a village in Győr-Moson-Sopron county, Hungary.

+History

 The village was founded by Pechenegs.
 Its first lords were the Bezys, but since the 16th century the Márffy, Cseszneky and Poki families had here noble estates.
 In the 17th century Péter Pázmány was the most important possessor.

+Education

+Lébény Elementary School and Elementary Art School are located in Bezi.